 The Indian Rosewood trade is strictly controlled by the Indian government.
-Forest harvest is rare, but the quality of planation wood (where years ago it was often planted as a wind break) is basically good and it should remain available for the foreseeable future.
+Forest harvest is rare, but the quality of plantation wood (where years ago it was often planted as a windbreak) is basically good and it should remain available for the foreseeable future.
 As time goes by, expect steep price increases and dwindling availability of dark colored and tight grained material.

 All other Rosewoods (Cocobolo, Madagascar, Panama, Amazon, SE Asian etc.) have been devastated by poaching and over-harvest.
 Most are restricted under CITES appendix II.
-These woods (Cocobolo especially) continue to appear on the market, but at LMI we have found that most of it does not carry a strong paper-trail demonstrating legality.
+These woods (Cocobolo especially) continue to appear on the market, but at LMI we have found that most of them do not carry a strong paper-trail demonstrating legality.
 Government regulators in the country of origin (mainly Mexico but elsewhere in Central America) is overrun with corruption as is the market itself.
-We may see a very small trickle of Cocobolo arrive from time to time that passes Lacey act muster, but the era of consistent supply of Cocobolo, and the other Rosewoods listed above, is now fundamentally over.
+We may see a very small trickle of Cocobolo arrive from time to time that passes Lacey Act muster, but the era of a consistent supply of Cocobolo, and the other Rosewoods listed above is now fundamentally over.
 The same is true of the other fine hardwoods that come from the same tropical forests where Rosewoods grow: Ziricote, Macassar Ebony, Malaysian Blackwood etc.

-Mahogany.
-Genuine Mahogany from Central (and sometimes South) America has benefited from CITES II protections and the species will probably remain in use for the foreseeable future.
-Still most of the large, old-growth trees have vanished and, once again, we face a dramatic decrease in quality and increase in price.
-There are promising Mahogany substitutes available (Sapele, Khaya, Pilipino) which are gradually gaining acceptance in the guitar market.
-Spanish Cedar was once thought to be a good candidate to replace Mahogany, but now it too falls under CITES Appendix II protections.
+Mahogany: Genuine Mahogany from Central and sometimes South America has benefited from CITES II protections and the species will probably remain in use for the foreseeable future.
+Still, most of the large, old-growth trees have vanished and, once again, we face a dramatic decrease in quality and increase in price.
+There are promising Mahogany substitutes available (Sapele, Khaya, Filipino) which are gradually gaining acceptance in the guitar market.
+Spanish Cedar was once thought to be a good candidate to replace Mahogany, but now it too falls under CITES Appendix II protection.

-North American Woods.
-The once mighty forests of North America are not immune to the problems that have fallen on the Amazon, West Africa and the South Pacific tropical forests.
+North American Woods: The once mighty forests of North America are not immune to the problems that have fallen on the Amazon, West Africa, and the South Pacific tropical forests.
 Most of the North American species luthiers use (Spruce, Maple, Redwood, Koa, Walnut) are not strictly endangered, but the large, old-growth trees have been over-harvested, and poaching and high prices lay claim to the what little remains in the forest.
-Keep in mind that the Lacey Act applies to both imported and domestic woods, being the end users needs to practive the ‘due diligence’ necessary to confirm legal harvest and transport.
+Keep in mind that the Lacey Act applies to both imported and domestic wood, being the end users need to practice the ‘due diligence’ necessary to confirm legal harvest and transport.

 Moving forward, luthiers will need to accept soundboard wood with wider annular rings, and sky-high prices for figured Maple and Walnut.
 LMI no longer regularly carries the thick (3”x4”), quartersawn Maple neck blanks (or Mahogany) due to the scarcity and expense of good material in this dimension.
 The situation is most clearly reflected in the Koa trade where large trees bearing figured material are nearly all gone, though young trees are growing readily –just in time to supply the luthiers of the mid-22nd century!

-And so it is time to imagine what the future of lutherie will look like with many prized woods growing more and more impossible to acquire.
+And so it is time to imagine what the future of lutherie will look like with many prized species of wood growing more and more impossible to acquire.